 My belief

-I believe in clients that believe in themselves.
+I believe in clients who believe in themselves.
 I take jobs that matter.
 I believe brands can do more.
 I believe everyone is creative.
-Everyone may not be “A Creative,” but we all share the capacity to be creative.
-We foster what you can call a “controlled chaos.”
+Everyone may not be "A Creative," but we all share the capacity.
+Call it controlled chaos.

 I love bad ideas.
 I love rants.
 I love dyslexia.
 I love passion, fire, obsession.
-It’s not about awards, or praise, or likes, or shares, or ROI, or metrics.
-It’s about humanity.
-It’s about creating memories big and small that stick with you and remind us that brands can do more.
-They can help us say what we’ve been trying to say.
-Life matters so let’s make it count.
+It's not about awards, or praise, or likes, or shares, or ROI, or metrics.
+It's about humanity.
+It's about creating memories, big and small, that stick with you and remind us brands can do more.
+They can help us say what we've been trying to say.

 Bio

-Alex grew up in New York, with the exception of being born on the Central Coast of California and moving to Germany––when he enlisted in the United States Air Force at 18-years-old as a Pararescue Jumper.
-Eventually he left the special forces training school to work as a command post controller in Germany during post 9/11 Enduring Freedom Operation.
+Born on the Central Coast of California and raised in New York, Alex enlisted in the United States Air Force at 18 as a Pararescue Jumper.
+He left special forces training to serve as a command post controller in Germany during Operation Enduring Freedom.

 “Understand me.
 I’m not like an ordinary world.
 I have my madness, I live in another dimension and I do not have the time for things that have no soul.”